bright-jun/kotlin-in-action/md/chapter01.md

 ## 1.2.
 Kotlin’s primary traits

-### 1.2.1.
-Target platforms: server-side, Android, anywhere Java runs
+### 1.2.1 Target platforms: server-side, Android, anywhere Java runs, and more

 The primary goal of Kotlin is to provide a more concise, more productive, safer alternative to Java that’s suitable in all contexts where Java is used today.